-Long after the human patients recover from the coronavirus, small businesses will still be struggling.
+Long after the human patients recover from the coronavirus and inflation is behind us, small businesses will still be struggling.

 And long nights will be spent deciding whether to try to stay in business.